praddy4/json-merge/README.md

 ## Customized merge

-The API provided as part of this package can be configured to do customized merge, by passing a 'options' object as a third parameter.
+The API provided as part of this package can be configured to do customized merge, by passing 'options' object as a third parameter to the API.

 |options| obj1 | obj2 | result |
 | --------------- | --------------- | --------------- | --------------- |